Discover the best way to learn German, including immersive, practical learning from the very first lesson.

 The next three letters can be swapped for familiar English letter sounds.
-Remembering these letter swaps seems difficult at first, but because the sounds are already familiar to you, it requires only a bit of determination and practice.
+Remembering these letter swaps seems difficult at first, but because the sounds are already familiar to you, it requires only a bit of determination and practise.
 The German j sounds like the English y, the German w sounds like the English v, and the German v sounds like the English f.

 The vowels that German doesn’t share with English are ä, ö, and ü.
 These vowels appear with two dots above them.
 These double dots are called Umlauts and they signal special vowel sounds.
 Some sound like English vowels, but other pronunciations are a little harder to master; let’s try to break them down together.

 The ä sounds like the short-e sound in English, like in “bet” as in fällen (fêl-en) (to fell [a tree]).
-The ö sound is created by forming the vowel ‘e’ as in “her” (without the “r” sound) with forward rounded lips schön (shern) (pretty).
+The ö sound is created by forming the vowel ‘e' as in “her” (without the “r” sound) with forward rounded lips schön (shern) (pretty).
 The ü sound is made by making a “ooh” sound as in “lure” only with pursed lips, as in Tür (tuer) (door).
-By far, the best way to figure out how to pronounce these tricky vowels correctly is to practice and get feedback from native speakers.
+By far, the best way to figure out how to pronounce these tricky vowels correctly is to practise and get feedback from native speakers.

-Normally, after practicing the alphabet sounds, we advise language learners to jump into pronunciations but in the case of German, we’re going to need to do some grammar work before getting started.
+Normally, after practising the alphabet sounds, we advise language learners to jump into pronunciations but in the case of German, we’re going to need to do some grammar work before getting started.
 You don’t need to learn every rule, but you need to be familiar with basic constructs like the six tenses and four cases, as well as the five different versions of “the” that change depending on gender, case, and number.

-Learn to Pronouce German Words
+Learn to Pronounce German Words

 Rosetta Stone encourages learning foundational concepts first.
 Each lesson includes practical exercises that get you speaking German and working on your pronunciation consistently.
-Because German is a much more phonetically consistent language than English, German words almost always sound the way they are spelled.
+Because German is a much more phonetically consistent language than English, German words almost always sound the way they are spelt.
 You can use this phonetic knowledge to pronounce long, compound words, that otherwise might be overwhelming.

 The German language is famous for combining several words into one.
 Where English might use two or three words to describe something, often the German language will combine the ideas into one compound word.
 Orange juice, for example, is Orangensaft.
 Orangen + Saft = Orangensaft.
 It is also important to remember that the gender of the word which comes last (der, die, das) will be the gender of the new compound word.
 For instance, “die Orange” (feminine), but “der Saft” (masculine), so it is “der Orangensaft” (masculine).